sparkflows/sparkflows-docs/docs/tutorials/data-science/custom-metrics.rst

 **3. Custom Metrics**

-**By default, train/validation/test metrics** like accuracy,f1, AUC, rmse, etc provide.
+**By default, train/validation/test metrics** like accuracy, f1, AUC, rmse, etc provide.
 With the below custom metrics such as Rank Ordering / Deciles, KS Statistic and Lift:

  .. figure:: ../../_assets/tutorials/machine-learning/custom-metrics/custom-metrics-code.png
    :alt: Custom Metrics
    :width: 70%

+Below is a **Scala code example** for computing custom metrics:

 ::